 The Te Rito Toi Mission

-TE RITO TOI HELPS TEACHERS work with children when they first return to school following major traumatic or life changing events.
-It does that by providing research informed practical classroom activities and lesson plans to help children better understand their changed world and to begin to see themselves as being part of the promise of new and better futures.
-Te Rito Toi seeks to imbue the return to school with the joy, possibility and beauty of the arts to re-engage students with the wonder of learning.
-Te Rito Toi is based on understanding that the arts are uniquely placed to lead a return to productive learning when schools reopen.
+TE RITO TOI HELPS TEACHERS reconnect with children when they return to school following major traumatic or life changing events.
+Te Rito Toi provides research and trauma informed, practical learning experiences and activities to help children better understand their changed world and to begin to see themselves as being part of the promise of new and better futures.
+Te Rito Toi seeks to imbue this return with the joy, possibility, and beauty of the arts to re-engage children with the wonder of learning.
+Te Rito Toi is based on research confirming that the arts are uniquely placed to lead a return to productive learning after crisis.

 Te Rito Toi Philosophy

-AT THE HEART OF TE RITO TOI is the understanding that schools must help children make sense of the present and give them tools to imagine a better future.
-After disasters and crises, schools should as a first priority help learners safely explore the changed world in which they live by addressing the stories, concerns and questions they have.
-Based on international research that confirms the central role of the arts in meaning making and the renewing of hope, Te Rito Toi positions the arts at the centre of children’s return to schooling after disaster.
+AT THE HEART OF TE RITO TOI is the understanding that education must help children make sense of the present while also giving them tools to imagine a better future.
+After disasters and crises, schools and Early Childhood Centres should, as a first priority, help learners safely explore the changed world in which they live by addressing the stories, concerns, and questions they have.
+Based on international research that confirms the central role of the arts in meaning making and the renewing of hope, Te Rito Toi positions the arts at the centre of children’s return to education following traumatic events.

 Contributors to Te Rito Toi